hkwonx12/bankingapp/journals/Matt_Bowes.md

 4-6-23
 - Rehauled migrations and checking/saving endpoints.

+4-7-23
+-

 4-17-23

 - Started frontend authentication and created slices for our user and jsx files.

 4-18-23
-- Started building out our frontend login, logout, and using Tailwind in our project.
+- Started building out our frontend and using Tailwind in our project.

 4-19-23
 - Worked on jsx, depositslice, savingslice, checkingslice, transaction frontend and backend.

 4-20-23
-- Worked on
+-

+4-24-23
+- Decided to scrap redux and start again.
+Working on saving components.